Uncovering how parents really cook — and how Tesco could help them

 Aspiration: Cook inspirational and varied meals

-Reality: Everyday cooking is simple and routine
+Reality: Everyday cooking is routine

-I need to ‘perk up’ everyday meals, so that we enjoy our food more and don't get bored.
+eg. I need to ‘perk up’ everyday meals, so that we enjoy our food more and don't get bored.

 Parents default to their routine way of approaching meal planning, shopping and cooking.
 They have little time, energy or brain space to consider doing things differently.

-I need to be given meal ideas at the right point, when I’m deciding what to make, so that I can incorporate the ingredients into my shop.
+eg. I need to be given meal ideas at the right point, when I’m deciding what to make, so that I can incorporate the ingredients into my shop.

 🧮 Assessed how existing propositions currently meet user needs

-Mapping and opportunities workshops
+Mapping and opportunities

-(x6 propositions teams)
+(x6 teams)

 🧩 Unpacked most relevant user needs for each team

-⚙️ Mapped operations and current enablers
+⚙️ Mapped current operations and enablers against the user journey

-📍Identified opportunities throughout user journey
+📍 Identified opportunities throughout the journey

-Ideation workshops
+Ideation

 💡 Moved from early ideas into concepts